Design & Development

 All websites consist of content (text, images, documents …) which needs to be served in an interactive and attractive manner without compromising functionality.

 Meeting with the client

-- Every client is a designer, but he/she does not have the knowhow to bring their ideas to life, which is why you need to find out what the client wants.
-Listen and understand what they need.
+- Every client is a designer, but they don't always have the know how to bring their ideas to life, which is why we need to find out what the client wants.
+Listen and understand what the client needs.

 - The client’s idea of a design might not be ideal for the success of the website, hence it is our job to advise and explain which best practice is.

 - Research the client's business, we try our best to try and understand the clients industry and who their target market is.

 - Assess the users of said target market and design according to their technical know how and needs.

 - Look up websites with similar purpose and observe what the designers did, learn from it, be inspired and improve on it.